-- 64 The proposals feature a range of dwelling types and sizes to provide an appropriate mix.
+- 67 The proposals feature a range of dwelling types and sizes to provide an appropriate mix.
 The design, character and appearance of the properties is considered sympathetic to the surrounding vernacular and to blend with the existing developments to the southern side of the canal, including Narrowboat Wharfe.
 Initially concerns were raised by design officers in relation to the appearance of the proposed split-level, townhouse type, dwellings (Types SP1 and SP2) in that they featured a central oriel window to the first floor living areas.
 This was considered at odds with the surrounding context and an alien feature.
 Amendments have been made to the properties to incorporate larger front windows along with Juliet balconies which replicate the surrounding properties.
 The provision of Juliet balconies also allows an improved outlook to the front of these properties in light of their ground floor integral garage arrangement thus providing surveillance to the street scene and avoiding a dead frontage.
-Design officers have been consulted in light of the integral garage arrangement and have no objections given this arrangement is replicated in the surrounding development, along with topography of the site (sloping down from the towpath).
-It is considered this re-design and repositioning meets the requirements of Policy P10 and thus the appearance of the apartments is acceptable. - The remaining dwellings across the site are predominately two storey in height and of a traditional appearance with open front garden areas, allowing landscaping and driveways to the side.
-The two storey properties feature a front canopy roof for visual interest along with stone heads and cills to window openings, replicated by the larger townhouse dwellings and the apartment block. - All dwellings are to be erected in reconstituted stone with dark concrete roof tiles to the pitched roof forms.
+Amendments have been made to the scheme to address concerns raised by members of Plans Panel at its meeting in April 2023 which include the provision of further stone heads and cills along with the insertion of inset window detailing to side gables to provide a feature reducing the mass of blank stonework.
+Furthermore, the site layout has been amended, at the request of members, to reorientate plots 7-16 in order to provide frontages facing the River Aire along with changes to plot 33 to create a dual aspect, again facing the River Aire. - As part of further design negotiations members request to change the proposed townhouse type properties, plots 50-67, were explored.
+Options including providing two storey properties and a reorientation of these plots were also explored.
+Given the change in levels, as a consequence of these proposed changes, it was considered the current layout represents an appropriate design insofar as the ecology buffer to the west is preserved along with no requirement for an additional section of highway adjacent to the buffer and retained trees which would conflict with current aims of tree retention and ecology preservation, thus creating concerns from landscape and nature officers.
+Furthermore, changes to these properties, as outlined, would leave insufficient space to the rear, due to the need for an additional access road, and thus rear garden areas would fall short of the minimum distances required and provide substandard amenity.
+It is considered the general changes to the previous layout and reorientation meets the requirements of Policy P10, addresses member comments and thus is acceptable. - The remaining dwellings across the site are predominately two storey in height and of a traditional appearance with open front garden areas, allowing landscaping and driveways to the side.
+The two storey properties feature a front canopy roof for visual interest along with stone heads and cills to window openings, replicated by the larger townhouse dwellings and the apartment block.

+All dwellings are to be erected in reconstituted stone with dark concrete roof tiles to the pitched roof forms.
 A condition is recommended to be attached which requires samples of materials to be summitted and approved prior to placement on site.
 The design of these properties is considered appropriate and thus accords with requirements of Policy P10.